bdmac/Seymour/README.md

 end
 ```

-#### Important Performance Note (Resque)
+#### Important Performance Note (Resque and Sidekiq)

-If using Resque as your distributor it is highly recommended that you provide a method on your Activity classes to define their recipients and
+If using Resque or Sidekiq as your distributor it is highly recommended that you provide a ruby method on your Activity classes to define their recipients and
 use a symbol as the value for the channel recipients option.

-Anything passed to Resque for backgrounding must be serializable.
+Anything passed to Resque/Sidekiq for backgrounding must be _serializable_.
 If you provide a proc or an array of Actors as a channel's recipients
 then prior to backgrounding the distribution Seymour must first do extra work to convert the recipients into a format that can be deserialized
 later.
 This will slow down distribution which somewhat defeats the purpose of using a background distribution method.